The boundary method for semi-discrete optimal transport partitions and Wasserstein distance computation: Mathematical support

-\begin{theorem} There exists at least one system of exactly $(n-1)$ equations of the form $a_i - a_j = a_{ij}$ that is functionally independent with respect to the set of shifts $\set{a_i}_{i=1}^n$.
-No system of $n$ independent equations exists. \end{theorem} \begin{proof} Because $G$ is a connected graph, we can always create a spanning tree $H$ that is a subgraph of $G$.
+\begin{theorem} Assume a shift characterized problem, as described in \dref{ShiftChar}, where $n \geq 2$ and the shifts $\set{a_i}_{i=1}^n$ are unknown.
+Then there exists at least one system of exactly $(n-1)$ equations of the form $a_i - a_j = a_{ij}$ that is linearly independent with respect to the set of shifts $\set{a_i}_{i=1}^n$, with each $a_{ij}$ constant.
+No system of $n$ independent equations exists. \end{theorem} \begin{proof} Let $G$ be as given in \dref{graphG}.
+Because $G$ is a connected graph, we can always create a spanning tree $H$ that is a subgraph of $G$.
 Let $S$ be the corresponding set of linear equations, defined as described in \eqref{systemS}.
-As a spanning tree, $H$ contains $(n-1)$ edges and $H$ has no cycles, so by \tref{nocycles}, we know $S$ contains exactly $(n-1)$ functionally independent equations.
+As a spanning tree, $H$ contains $(n-1)$ edges and $H$ has no cycles, so by \lref{l:nocycles}, we know $S$ contains exactly $(n-1)$ linearly independent equations.